Organisation of the Bharatiya Janata Party

-The BJP Organisational Structure is based upon the Constitution of the Bharatiya Janata Party.
-The organisation of the BJP is strictly hierarchical, with the president being the highest authority in the party.
+The organisation of the Bharatiya Janata Party is based upon the Constitution of the Bharatiya Janata Party.
+The organisation is strictly hierarchical, with the president being the highest authority in the party.
 The party is considered to be a cadre-based party that draws from the Hindutva-based ideology of its parent organisation, the Rashtriya Swayamsevak Sangh.

 As of 2019, it is the country's largest political party in terms of representation in the national parliament and state assemblies and is the world's largest party in terms of primary membership.